Eileen Hunt Botting

-Eileen Margaret Hunt Botting (born 1971) is an American political theorist and professor of political science.
+Eileen Margaret Hunt (Botting) (born 1971) is an American political theorist and professor of political science.
 She works on political thought from the 17th century to the present.
-She is a professor at the University of Notre Dame and has published four solo-authored books and edited another five books.
+She is a professor at the University of Notre Dame and has published five solo-authored books and edited another five books.
 In 2021, she returned to publishing with the author name, Eileen M. Hunt, with the essay "Dracula's Daughter: the rediscovery of a love poem for George Orwell" in The TLS.

 Biography

-Botting, a Maine native, studied English, Philosophy, and Ancient Greek at Bowdoin College.
+Hunt (Botting), raised in Massachusetts and Maine, studied English, Philosophy, and Ancient Greek at Bowdoin College.
 In 1992 she received a Marshall Scholarship to continue her studies in the United Kingdom, where she studied philosophy from 1993 to 1995 at St. John's College, Cambridge.
 In 2001, she earned her Ph.D. with distinction at Yale University in the Department of Political Science, with a focus on feminist political philosophy and the history of modern political thought.